-Here, in order to exploit the QPE protocol for fast matrix inversion, we implement the quantum hybrid Harrow--Hassidim--Lloyd algorithm \cite{HybridLloyd} (H-HHL) for solving the linear system of equations.
-One of the main advantages of the HHL algorithm is the {\it exponential compression} of the data.
-Therefore a quantum computer could operate on only several dozens of qubits to solve a large system of linear equations, a task for which a classical computer would run out of memory.
-Our experiment carried out on the superconducting IBMQ devices \cite{IBMQ}, enables us to spot the shortcomings of modern QPUs and outline the way for surpassing them in order to boost quantum data processing \cite{Biamonte2017}.
-We show that our implementation of the H-HHL algorithm offers the route to benchmarking quantum supremacy and to resolving the practically relevant challenges.
+In our work, in order to exploit the QPE protocol for the fast matrix inversion, we analyze and implement experimentally a hybrid version of the quantum Harrow--Hassidim--Lloyd algorithm\,\cite{Lloyd} (H-HHL) for solving linear systems of equations.
+One of the main advantages of the HHL approach is the {\it exponential compression} of the data, which provides a notable improvement of the computational resource allocation.
+Here, in order to most profoundly demonstrate such an advantage, we consider certain classes of linear systems that can be effectively solved with a quantum algorithm demonstrating an exponential speedup.
+Our experiments, carried out on the high-end simulator and on IBMQ superconducting processors\,\cite{IBMQ}, demonstrate the superiority of quantum algorithms over the classical ones in solution of linear systems.
+Besides, a thorough experimental analysis enables us to spot the shortcomings of the modern QPUs and outline solutions for surpassing them in order to boost a large-scale quantum data processing\,\cite{Biamonte2017}.